emilyz18/deja-dwell/README.md

 All these user interactions are robust and bug-free, showcasing a seamless user experience.
 Implementing these map features demonstrated advanced usage of React and external API integration, as it was entirely done on the frontend using multiple React hooks.

 ## Next Steps
-To further improve the app, we would focus on enhancing the matching functionality, as it is the core feature of our platform:
+To further improve the app, we will focus on enhancing the matching functionality and streamlining related components to ensure a seamless user experience, as it is the core feature of our platform:

-- Implement on-demand feedback to understand why users did not choose specific options.
+- **Implement on-demand feedback** to understand why tenants disliked a property and why landlords rejected an applicant.
+For tenants, we would add a 'Give Feedback' option for each property that was disliked on the 'View Applied' page.
+For landlords, we would similarly add a 'Give Feedback' option to each rejected tenant.

-- Add profile reviews for tenant and landlord profiles to build trust and transparency within the platform.
+- **Enhance our preference updating system** based on user interactions and feedback, ensuring our matching algorithm continuously evolves to provide the best possible matches.
+For example, we could adjust our match score weightings based on user feedback; maybe certain things were under/over-prioritized.

-- Enhance our preference updating system based on user interactions and feedback, ensuring our matching algorithm continuously evolves to provide the best possible matches.
+- **Upgrade UI Components** since some pages, like the input forms, require scrolling to access all the content.
+Redesign certain pages to minimize the need for scrolling and improve overall user experience.
+This would involve creating more compact layouts, implementing collapsible sections, and enhancing navigation elements to ensure that key information is easily accessible without excessive scrolling.

 ## Contributors
 ### Derek